alauda/terraform-acp-modules/modules/gitlabintegration/README.md

-# The `GitLabIntegration` module for Alauda Container Platform Project
+# The GitLabIntegration module of ACP

 What capabilities does the current Module provide: